RosettaCommons/documentation/rosetta-basics/graphics-and-guis.md

 ####Command Line

 ```
--show_simulation_in_pymol [Real]     Both turns on show simulation and indicates the frequency a pose
-                                      is sent to pymol in seconds
+-show_simulation_in_pymol [Real]     Both turns on show simulation and indicates the minimum frequency a pose is sent to pymol upon changes in seconds.
+0 indicates that no packets are skipped!

 -keep_pymol_simulation_history       Keep the history of the simulation as seperate frames in pymol